Dining Out 4 minutes 13 November 2024

 © Mosu Hong Kong

-With the overwhelming demand for his events leaving many fans unable to secure a reservation, chef Anh acknowledged the interest surrounding his work.
-When asked about future opportunities, he shared, “I collaborate whenever there’s a good fit, but my dishes aren’t crafted for large crowds.
-My goal is for each person to have a meaningful experience, even if it’s just one guest at a time.”
+For future event opportunities, he shared, “I collaborate whenever there’s a good fit, but my dishes aren’t designed for large crowds.
+I want each person to experience something unique, even if it’s just one guest at a time.”

 Dining Out